carpentries-incubator/machine-learning-neural-python/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-This lesson provides an insight into artificial neural networks.
+This lesson gives an introduction to artificial neural networks.
 We begin by walking through the steps of creating and training a simple network for prediction.
 We then explore more sophisticated networks that can be applied for classification of chest x-ray images.

 <!-- this is an html comment -->